by D.S. Wynne and Doc Quantum

 “Sure, why not?”

-As the reporter wrote down his notes, he was glad that he had been given this great assignment.
-Who would have thought that such a boring assignment would become an exciting one?
+As the WHIZ-TV reporter wrote down her notes, Trish Kang was glad that she had been given this great assignment.
+Who would have thought that by covering such a boring assignment as an ordinary civic event would result in such an exciting story?

-“Thunder Girl,” he said to himself.
+“Thunder Girl,” she said to herself.
 “It does have a nice ring to it.”

 Later that night, Celia was reading her book before going to bed.
 Her mother, Queen Lysippe, came in to tuck her in, so to speak.
-She also talked about how excited she was that Celia would go to Europe for the first time since she had been brought from there over a decade ago.
-While Celia was glad to go to Europe with Promethea, who would thus go on her own first sojourn to the outer world, she wished that Phoebe was also well enough to come with her.
+She also talked about how excited she was that Celia would go to Europe for the first time since she was an infant.
+While Celia was glad to go to Europe with Promethea, who would thus go on her own first sojourn to the outer world, she wished that Athena Dare had also recovered enough to come with her, since she had spent so much time traveling around the world.
 Hopefully, she would get a chance to do so soon.